 William Thomson, Lord Kelvin

-William (Thomson), 1st Baron Kelvin of Largs, physicist, mathematician, engineer and inventor, was born on 26 June 1824 in Belfast, Northern Ireland.
+William (Thomson), 1st Baron Kelvin of Largs, physicist, mathematician, engineer and inventor, was buried in the nave of Westminster Abbey.
+He was born on 26 June 1824 in Belfast, Northern Ireland.
 He was one of seven children of James Thomson (1786-1849), professor of mathematics, and his wife Margaret (d.1830), daughter of William Gardner.
 The family moved to Glasgow where William was educated before he entered Cambridge University.
 His first wife was Margaret Crum and he married secondly Frances Blandy but had no children.
 In 1846 he was elected Professor of Natural Philosophy at Glasgow and held that post until 1899.
 He is best known for his work, in combination with James Joule, on the laws of thermodynamics, and for the invention of navigational and electrical measuring instruments.
 In 1892 he became the first scientist to be honoured with a peerage and took the title Baron Kelvin from Kelvin Grove in Glasgow, where his grandmother had lived, and the town of Largs near his country seat.
 He was awarded the Order of Merit in 1902 and died of a severe chill on 17 December 1907.

 Burial and memorial window